AdobeDocs/core-services.en/help/interface/services/getting-started.md

 ## Update your Analytics AppMeasurement code {#section_1798D9D0F05C47E29816AC4EEB9A0913}

-If you're using Analytics, verify that you are on regional data collection (RDC).
-If your data collection domain is `omtrdc.net`, or if your CNAME is mapped to `omtrdc.net`, you are on RDC.
-See [Transitioning to RDC](https://experienceleague.adobe.com/docs/analytics/technotes/rdc/regional-data-collection.html) for more information.
 If you are using first-party cookies, refer to [CNAME and the Experience Cloud ID Service](https://experienceleague.adobe.com/docs/id-service/using/reference/analytics-reference/cname.html) for information about data collection CNAMEs and cross-domain tracking.

 It is recommended that you modernize your Analytics implementation by updating your JavaScript libraries, including the Visitor API.
 The simple way to accomplish is to add an [Adobe Analytics extension](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/adobe/analytics/overview.html) in Experience Platform Data Collection.